yorgoh/qiskit-metal/README.md

 ##### Option 2:  GUI
 Download[GitHub Desktop GUI](https://desktop.github.com/) and refer to these [notes](https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop).

-Now that you have a local copy of the code, you can install Qiskit Metal either in a virtual [conda environment](https://docs.conda.io/en/latest/miniconda.html) or in a virtual Python environment, as described below.
-We recommend conda.
+Now that you have a local copy of the code, you can install Qiskit Metal either in a virtual [Conda environment](https://docs.Conda.io/en/latest/miniConda.html) or in a virtual Python environment, as described below.
+We recommend Conda.

 ### Setup (Preferred)

 ##### Install Conda
 Install Conda, a python environment manager.
-Please follow these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+Please follow these [instructions](https://docs.Conda.io/projects/Conda/en/latest/user-guide/install/).

 For this section you will need to use the command line (or terminal).
 If you use github desktop, you can open one from the menu `Repository -> Open In....`